The Color of the Year 2017 buzz begins mid-summer 2016 and builds until early December when it reaches a color frenzy in the media and social-sphere.

 See all of Sherwin-William’s trend colors for 2017:

 AkzoNobel 2017 Color of the Year Denim Drift

 The European choice for 2017 is a color that is quintessentially American.

-We understand how essential color is to everyday life,” explained Heleen van Gent, Head of AkzoNobel’s Global Aesthetics Center, which works with the company’s decorative paint brands, including Dulux.
-“As well as being practical, paint and color can have such a transforming and uplifting effect on people and the places they spend their time, whether at home, work or leisure.
+We understand how essential color is to everyday life," explained Heleen van Gent, Head of AkzoNobel's Global Aesthetics Center, which works with its decorative paint brands, including Dulux.
+"As well as being practical, paint and color can have such a transforming and uplifting effect on people and the places they spend their time, whether at home, work, or leisure.

-To complement the Color of the Year, a special color palette featuring a spectrum of blues and tones has also been developed.
-Denim Drift combined with the lighter shades of paint in the palette has a crisp and airy feel, whereas with the darker colors are more dramatic and moody.
+Dulux complements the Color of the Year with a distinctive color palette featuring a spectrum of blues and tones.
+Denim Drift combined with the lighter shades of paint in the palette has a crisp and airy feel, whereas the darker colors are more dramatic and moody.

 Denim is a classic and versatile fabric that is both comfortable and stylish.
 In clothing it is a material that doesn't discriminate -- it works for pretty much everyone.
 The same is true for this shade of blue -- it has universal appeal and feels like a safe harbor in times of uncertainty.

 See all of Akzo Nobel’s trend colors for 2019:

 PPG Voice of Color 2017 Color Of The Year Violet Verbena